squid-cache/squid-cache.github.io/Features/HTTP11.rst

 == Request/Reply Upgrade path ==

-RFC2616 requires that we upgrade to our highest supported version.
+RFC RFC:2616 requires that we upgrade to our highest supported version.
 This has been found problematic with certain broken clients and servers.

  * NP: ICY protocol seems to be the main breakage.
 So ICY support has been implemented natively from [[Squid-3.1]] to fix this.